-The result will be an older population, inefficient workforce, and greater need for a welfare state.
-All of these things are horrible for economic growth.
+The result will inevitably be an older population, inefficient workforce, and greater need for a welfare state.
+All those things are horrible for economic growth prospects.

-Japan has similar problems which resulted in over two decades of stagnation.
+Japan has similar problems that resulted in over two decades of stagnation.
 But the difference is that China won’t become a developed market before having to tackle these issues.
-It’ll be the first country which grows old before it can grow wealthy.
+It’ll be the first example in modern history of a country growing old before it can grow wealthy.

 Furthermore, and as a direct result of an older society, China’s population will start to shrink around the year 2030.
 It will lead the nation to weaker growth and declining influence for the foreseeable future.

-It will take time for all this to impact the country’s economy.
-Long-term investors should take China’s future problems into consideration though.
+It will take time for all this to impact the nation’s economy.
+Longer-term investors should take China’s future issues into consideration though.

-The population of China is expected to peak at 1.45 billion around the year 2030.
+Here’s a chart of China’s projected population growth throughout the 21st century.
+It’s expected to peak at about 1.45 billion the year 2030.

-“Made in China” is often synonymous with cheap products.
-However, the truth is that labor and manufacturing costs aren’t the bargains they once were.
+“Made in China” is often synonymous with cheaper products.
+However, the truth is that China’s labor and manufacturing costs aren’t the bargains they once were.

-A report by Oxford Economics found that labor costs in China are only 4% less expensive than in the United States.
+A recent report by Oxford Economics found that labor costs in China are just 4% less expensive than in the United States.
 That’s unadjusted for other factors such as cost of shipping, upkeep, and taxes.

-So far, China has failed to do this.
-Manufacturers and other firms are now leaving for this reason.
-They’re headed to nearby competitors such as Vietnam where costs are cheaper, taxes are lower, and running a business is more straightforward.
+So far, China has completely failed to accomplish this and international businesses are leaving for this exact reason.
+They’re headed towards competitors such as Vietnam where labor costs are cheaper, taxes are lower, and running a business is much more straightforward.

-This doesn’t just speak to the cost of doing business in China.
-It also shows the lack of faith investors now have in the country compared to its neighbors.
+This doesn’t simply speak to the cost of doing business in China.
+It also shows the lack of faith investors now have in the country compared to its frontier market neighbors.

-I look at smart money fleeing and see a warning about China’s future.
+I see smart money fleeing and interpret that as a stark warning about China’s future.

 Doing business, living, and investing in China just isn’t easy.
-The government makes things too difficult for foreigners.
-Here’s some examples.
+The government makes things too difficult for foreigners and here are some examples.

-Long-term visas are a pain to get.
-You’ll need to form a company and make an investment of either US$500,000 in China’s undeveloped west, US$1,000,000 in the central provinces, or US$2,000,000 in any region to get a Chinese investment visa.
+Long-term visas are a total pain to get.
+You’ll need to form a company and make an investment of either US$500,000 in China’s underdeveloped west, over US$1,000,000 in a central province, or US$2,000,000 in any other region to get a Chinese investment visa.

 In addition, you’ll have to get a medical certificate, criminal record check, proof of personal tax payment, and tons of corporate documents such as an annual inspection and asset valuation report.

-Foreigners (and locals) cannot own freehold property in China.
-All land belongs to the state and can only be obtained on a 70-year leasehold at maximum.
-As such, real estate investors need to look elsewhere.
+Foreigners (and locals as well) can’t own freehold property in China.
+Every plot of land belongs purely to the state and can only be obtained on a 70-year leasehold at maximum.
+As such, real estate investors should look elsewhere if they want freehold ownership,

-With all of the bureaucracy and nonsense listed above, why would you ever want to live and invest in China?
+With all of the bureaucracy and pure nonsense listed above, why would you want to buy stocks or real estate in China?

 Perhaps the most important reason you shouldn’t invest in China is because there’s a plethora of better options nearby.
 Why make things needlessly difficult for yourself?

-Cambodia and the Philippines are both growing faster, for example.
-They’ll each give you a long-term visa with little hassle.
-Neither of them have demographic problems.
-Foreigners can own property in both countries as well.
+Cambodia and the Philippines are both growing way faster, for example.
+They will provide you a long-term visa with little hassle too.
+Neither of them have demographic problems (in fact, to the contrary) while foreigners can own property in both countries as well.

-Quite simply, there’s an opportunity cost to investing in China.
-You’d be doing so at the expense of not investing in places with faster growth, less bureaucracy, and more opportunities.
+Quite frankly, there’s an opportunity cost involved if you’re buying Chinese stocks or property.
+You would be doing so at the expense of not investing in places with higher growth potential, less bureaucracy, and greater opportunities.

-Asia is the most diverse region on the planet.
-Don’t just go where everyone else is.
-The best places to invest are rarely the most talked-about.
+Asia is the most diverse region on the entire planet.
+Don’t follow everyone else and go where they are since the best places to invest are rarely the most talked-about.

 Skip the Next Western Recession